skyway/skyway-js-sdk-doc/docs/en/peer.md

-It is a entry point for P2P connection and room connection.
+The `Peer` class is a entry point for P2P connection and room connection.
 In order to use ECLWebRTC, Peer instance is necessary.

 ## `Constructor(id, options)`

 ## `Constructor(options)`

-Create new Peer instance.
+Create a new Peer instance.
 `new Peer()` starts connection to ECLWebRTC's signaling server.

 ### Sample